Flamingo tongue snail

-Three species of Cyphoma, known as Cyphoma gibbosum, Cyphoma signatum and Cyphoma mcgintyi have been found to be genetically similar even though their phenotypes suggest otherwise.
-The species of Cyphoma signatum and Cyphoma mcgintyi can be distinguished from their different patterns; whether having a fingertip pattern or brown dots.
-However, if these two species were being distinguished based on their morphological features, it would be difficult to differentiate them.
-The genotype of these species is known to be very similar even though their phenotypes are different, and thus these species are hypothesized to have physical characteristics that precede their genetic makeup.
+Taxonomy

+A 2017 DNA analysis confirmed that Cyphoma signatum and Cyphoma mcgintyi are genetically homogenous with Cyphoma gibbosum, and that each type are morphological variations of a single species.

 Description

 Alive, the snail appears bright orange-yellow in color with black markings.
 However, these colors are not in the shell, but are only due to live mantle tissue which usually covers the shell.
 The mantle flaps can be retracted, exposing the shell, but this usually happens only when the animal is attacked.

 The shells reach on average 25–35 mm of length, with a minimum size of 18 mm and a maximum shell length of 45 mm.

 The shape is usually elongated and the dorsum shows a thick transversal ridge.
 The dorsum surface is smooth and shiny and may be white or orange, with no markings at all except a longitudinal white or cream band.
 The base and the interior of a C. gibbosum shell is white or pinkish, with a wide aperture.